 Second, just install the keypads and devices you need for a basic system.
 Keypads and motion detectors can add up quickly when planning a “complete” home security system.

 By scaling back to a basic alarm with maybe a single keypad and motion detector, you’ll save on the initial cost of the system.
-Add the extra keypads, motions, etc. when you have a chance.
+Later, you can add the extra keypads, motions, etc. as finances allow.

 Third, don’t overlook home alarm system monitoring too quickly.
 Home alarm companies strive to get monitored customers, and will offer great deals to get them.
 Many builders now will only install home alarm wiring if you commit to installing and monitoring the system.